canjs/can-bind/doc/start.md

 Additionally, it tries to sync the values of the child and parent observables, depending on:

-1. Whether child or parent is `undefined`.
+1. Whether the child or parent is equal to `undefined`.
 2. The values of the `onInitDoNotUpdateChild` and `onInitSetUndefinedParentIfChildIsDefined` options.
 3. If it’s a one-way or two-way binding.

-By default, the initialization works as diagrammed below:
+By default, the initialization works as diagrammed below (with `onInitDoNotUpdateChild=false` and `onInitSetUndefinedParentIfChildIsDefined=true`):

 ```
 Child start value      Parent start value     Child end value  Parent end value  API call